3. Language Directives¶

 clause.

-The contents of the depend
+The contents of the release

-clause must be a subset of that of the task construct that is no longer referenced in the rest of the lifetime of the current task and its future subtasks.
+clause of the task, and the former will no longer be referenced for the remaining lifetime of the task and its future subtasks.

 The release

-directive has not associated structured block.
+directive does not have an associated structured block.

 The syntax of the release

-directive is the following:
+directive is as follows:

 #pragma oss release [clauses]